Primo Carnera: Legacy in boxing

-Carnera's 72 career knockouts is the most of any world heavyweight champion (IBU, NBA, NYSAC).

 Professional wrestling career

-In 1946 he became a professional wrestler and was immediately a huge success at the box office.
+In 1946, he became a professional wrestler and was immediately a huge success at the box office.
 For several years he was one of the top draws in wrestling.
 Carnera continued to be an attraction into the 1960s.
 Max Baer attended at least one of Carnera's wrestling matches.

 Carnera won his debut against Jules Strongbow in Wilmington, California on 20 August 1946.
 Two days later, he defeated Tommy O'Toole at the Grand Olympic Auditorium before 10,000 fans.
 On 23 October 1946, Carnera won his 41st consecutive wrestling match by defeating Jules Strongbow.
 On 19 November 1946, Carnera beat Harry Kruskamp to remain undefeated at 65–0–0.
 Primo Carnera went 120 straight wrestling matches undefeated (119–0–1) before suffering his first loss to Yvon Robert in Montreal, Quebec, Canada, on 20 August 1947.
 Carnera's greatest victory took place on 7 December 1947 when he defeated former world heavyweight champion Ed "Strangler" Lewis.

 In May 1948, Carnera took a 143–1–1 record against world heavyweight champion Lou Thesz.
 Thesz defeated Carnera in a world title defense.

+In 1956, he won the WWA Tag Tema titles with Bobo Brazil.

 He retired from wrestling in 1962.

+In 2019, he was inducted into the WWE Hall of Fame Class of 2019.